-- The president of the medical staff may call a special meeting of the medical staff at any time.
+- a.
+The president of the medical staff may call a special meeting of the medical staff at any time.
 Such request or resolution shall state the purpose of the meeting.
 The president of the medical staff shall designate the time and place of any special meeting. - b.
-Written or electronic notice stating the time, place, and purposes of any special meeting of the medical staff shall be conspicuously posted and shall be sent to each member of the medical staff at least three (3) days before the date of such meeting.
+Written or electronic notice stating the time, place, and purposes of any special meeting of the medical staff shall be conspicuously posted and shall be sent to each member of the medical staff at least seven days before the date of such meeting.
 No business shall be transacted at any special meeting, except that stated in the notice of such meeting.

-7.2 Regular Meetings of Medical Staff Committees Clinical Services
+7.2 Regular Meetings of Medical Staff Committees

-Committees and clinical services may, by resolution, provide the time for holding regular meetings without notice other than such resolution.
+Committees may, by resolution, provide the time for holding regular meetings without notice other than such resolution.

-7.3 Special Meetings of Committees Clinical Services
+7.3 Special Meetings of Committees

-A special meeting of any committee clinical service may be called by the chair thereof or by the president of the medical staff.
+A special meeting of any committee may be called by the chair thereof or by the president of the medical staff.

-7.4 Ouorum
+7.4 Quorum

-- Medical Staff Meetings: Those present and eligible medical staff members voting on an - 7.4.2 MEC and Clinical Improvement Committee: A quorum will exist when 50% of the members are present. - 7.4.3 Clinical service committee meetings or other medical staff committees other than those listed in 7.4.2 above: Those present and eligible medical staff members voting on an issue.
+- 7.4.1 Medical Staff Meetings: Those present and eligible medical staff members voting on an issue. - 7.4.2 MEC: A quorum will exist when three of the members are present in person or by telephone, including the hospital administrator.
+When dealing with Track 1 requests for routine appointment, reappointment, and clinical privileges the MEC quorum will consist of at least two members.

+Page 12

+7.4.3 All meetings other than the MEC: Those present and eligible medical staff members voting on an issue.